DamoM73/digital-solutions-text-v2/_sources/content/2_concepts/5-3_data_security.md

 - **Encryption:** Imagine you write a message in English and then translate it into a secret code that only your friend knows how to read.
 Even if someone else gets hold of the coded message, they can't understand it without the key to decode it.
 - **Decryption:** Your friend uses the key to translate the coded message back into English so they can read it.

-#### Types of Encryption

-- **Symmetric Encryption:** The same key is used for both encryption and decryption.
-It's like having one key for a lock that both you and your friend have copies of.
-- **Asymmetric Encryption:** Uses two keys—a public key for encryption and a private key for decryption.
-It's like having a lock with two keys: one for locking (encrypting) that everyone can use, and one for unlocking (decrypting) that only you have.

 #### Why Encryption important

 Data encryption is necessary for several important reasons: